-To determine the type of format that you need to use for your resume, you should evaluate your current goals and the type of information that you need to present to your potential employer.
+To determine the type of format that you need to use for your resume, you should evaluate your current goals and the type of information that you need to present to your potential employer or hiring manager.
 With that analysis in hand, your choice should be obvious.

 It is important to recognize, though, that this is not the best format to use when you’re looking to switch careers to an entirely new industry.
 It is also an inferior choice for anyone who tends to hop from job to job, or who has noticeable employment gaps.

-When to Use a functional format: The functional format delivers information about your skills like no other format can.
-Its de-emphasis of job history and educational achievements keeps that skill focus right on target.
+The functional format delivers information about your skills like no other format can.
+Its de-emphasis of job history and educational achievements keeps that skill focused right on target.
 As a result, it can effectively hide sketchy employment history.

 It’s not, however, a format well-suited for anyone who wants to demonstrate career advancement.
 You also don’t want to rely on it too heavily if you don’t have the right kind of skills for the job you’re seeking, since it declares that lack of qualifications right away.
 Finally, it doesn’t really provide the best format for people with absolutely no experience.

 The hybrid format can be ideal if you have great skills to highlight and a fairly solid work history.
-That makes it a powerful tool for anyone who wants to get into an entirely different industry–and can demonstrate your complete mastery of your skills while demonstrating that your expertise extends beyond the theoretical.
+That makes it a powerful tool for anyone who wants to get into an entirely different industry–and can demonstrate the complete mastery of your skills while demonstrating that your expertise extends beyond the theoretical.

 In short, if you find that your career path needs a change, but are uncertain about which resume type will best enable you to get another company to notice you, the hybrid format definitely deserves consideration.
 Here are some more tips that can come in handy when switching careers.